trialspark/code-review-stats/README.md

 Calculates the ratio of reviews by a user that are 'on-time' in a given GitHub repository.
+See [this blog post](https://medium.com/trialspark/analyzing-code-review-response-times-at-trialspark-67af447f97e3) for the story behind this repo!

 ## Setup:
 0. Prereqs: Python 3.6+